The K2 children in our Country School are exploring ‘Landscapes of Design’ as part of their project learning.

 They were especially curious about how different pieces and mechanisms worked together and were keen to draw connections between what they were seeing and how things work in their own lives.
 With the raw materials of pipe cleaners and straws, our K2 children set about creating ‘prototypes’ of things they were drawn to such as planes, flags, and kites.
 Some children focused on refining their ideas whilst others created entirely new products.
 Taking a step into the world of Design Thinking, the children practiced innovation, problem-solving, collaboration, and critical reflection.

-Through such learning experiences we nurture a growth mindset whereby children consciously acknowledge that their brains are growing all the time through effort, which allows them to tackle difficult problems, persevere in the face of frustrations or failure, and learn from criticism.
+Through such inquiry-based learning experiences we nurture a growth mindset whereby children consciously acknowledge that their brains are growing all the time through effort, which allows them to tackle difficult problems, persevere in the face of frustrations or failure, and learn from criticism.

 Lilly’s mindfulness techniques can be a critical tool in building this growth mindset; through play-based activities, Lilly encourages the use of compassionate language and opens up space for conversations which focus on what children are thinking, feeling, and any physical sensations they experience.